 The supply of housing land is set out in the Council's latest Strategic Housing Land Availability Assessment (SHLAA).
 The SHLAA sets out the supply for the whole of the plan period and also provides details of the current five year deliverable supply.
 In line with national guidance this will include an additional buffer to provide a realistic prospect of achieving the planned supply and to ensure choice and competition in the market.
 The size of the buffer required depends on performance against the annual target.
-This would mean a minimum buffer of 5% which would rise to 20% if there was evidence of persistent under delivery against the annual target.
-An assessment of past and current delivery will be included in the SHLAA and Annual Monitoring Report (AMR) in order to evidence whether the 5% or 20% buffer in addition to the five year deliverable supply is required.
+Given under-performance in recent years it is considered that initially an additional buffer of 20% is necessary.
+This will be reduced to 5% when there is evidence of delivery against the annual target.
+Such evidence will utilise national guidance or other relevant advice in terms of what constitutes delivery or persistent under-performance.
+Such an assessment of past and current delivery will be included in the SHLAA and Annual Monitoring Report (AMR) in order to evidence whether the 5% or 20% buffer in addition to the five year deliverable supply is required.